latestcdit/dummy-project/docs/screens.md

 *   **Menu Focus Group:** A dropdown/flyout menu that appears when the menu icon is clicked.
 Shows different options based on whether the user is authenticated or not.
 *   **Save Search Popup:** Appears when a user wants to save their current search criteria.
 *   **Account Management Popup:** This might be a modal on the account page for editing details.
 The PRD calls it a "popup".
+*   **Header Category Filter Popup:** Appears when a category filter button in the "Third Header" is clicked.
+Contains checkboxes and other filter controls related to that category.